nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ```

 `InitializeLogging` is pretty straightforward.
 I use `LOGGING` environment variable to distinguish between environments I'm testing in vs production.
-In production, I want to log in json because it goes to Datadog, but locally, it's easier to see log output as text.
+In production, I want to log in JSON because it is sent and parsed by Datadog.
+Locally, it's easier to see log output as text on my screen.

 ```go
 func InitializeLogging() {